ismailpawaskar/Segmentation-Based-Approach-for-Crop-and-Weed-Detection/README.md

 # How it Works

-The process flow for the segmentation-based approach for crop and weed detection involves the following steps:
+This project aims to automate the process of crop and weed detection using a segmentation-based approach, leveraging the Segment Anything Model (SAM) and You Only Look Once version 8 (YOLOv8) algorithm.
+The workflow involves several steps, including image annotation, model processing, ground truth image generation, and performance evaluation.

 1. **Image Annotation:** The process begins with the annotation of images using annotation tools such as Supervisely or Roboflow.
 Annotations are used to mark the regions of interest (crops and weeds) in the images, creating labeled datasets for training and evaluation.